The School of Architecture at Taliesin is Closing After 88 Years

 The School of Architecture at Taliesin has announced the closing of the school after 88 years.
 The news follows the conclusion of a multi-year struggle back in 2017, when the school was approved to maintain its accreditation as an institute of higher learning.
 The decision was made by the Governing Board, as the school was not able to reach an agreement with the Frank Lloyd Wright Foundation to keep the school open.

-The following is a press release from the School of Architecture at Taliesin announcing the closing of the school.
+The following press release is from the School of Architecture announcing the closing.

 An innovative and iconic pillar in the architecture world is closing its doors.
 The School of Architecture at Taliesin will cease operations after this semester, after a gut-wrenching decision by its Governing Board on Saturday.
 The School of Architecture at Taliesin was not able to reach an agreement with the Frank Lloyd Wright Foundation to keep the school open.